What to do with too much rubbish for your wheelie bin

 The best way to reduce the waste in your general waste wheelie bin is to separate your waste into the correct disposal streams.
 This means you shouldn’t put recyclables or food waste in your general waste.
 This will significantly reduce the amount going into your wheelie bin whilst also being better for the environment.

-The most bulky recyclable is cardboard from boxes.
+The most bulky recyclable material is cardboard from boxes.
 For great tips and advice on disposal of cardboard, read our guide on How to Dispose of Cardboard Boxes.

 2. Minimise food packaging